 Since implementing this estimation model at Box UK we’ve seen great results, especially when paired with the same collaborative approach that we employ across the rest of the project lifecycle.
 Before undertaking any work, our consultants discuss the objectives of the project with key stakeholders to define the most appropriate solution to achieve these goals.
 This helps mitigate any likely issues at the outset of the project and ensures that both client and development teams have a clear and shared understanding of the project’s goals and vision.

 Additionally, we embrace a test and learn approach, particularly for large projects which may require the use of new tools and techniques.
 For example, before designing a fully functioning system we recommend developing an initial prototype to sound out the technologies and prove the concept.
 Not only does this confirm that we’re on the right track before significant resource is committed, it also provides a benchmark against which we can better judge the likely scale of the full project.

 We’re always looking for ways to improve and refine how we work in order to deliver greatest value for our clients, and our software estimation process is no different.
 We’ve found that by facilitating flexibility, rather than rigidly sticking to an estimate that may quickly become out-of-date, we avoid the hidden costs and quality issues of traditional approaches while delivering a product that really helps our clients achieve their objectives.

 Want to learn more about what an effective estimate looks like, how these estimates can be produced, and the role they play in successful project delivery?
-Join us on Thursday 18th January at 2pm GMT for our webinar "More than a number: making software estimates count"
+Check out our webinar "More than a number: making software estimates count".